Dogstar (band): 1994–1999: Quattro Formaggi, Our Little Visionary and live performances

 Dogstar was joined by Bret Domrose as an additional vocalist and guitarist in 1994.
-One year later, the band toured extensively throughout the U.S. and Asia, and opened for David Bowie at his 1995 Hollywood Palladium gig, where they covered a song by Pink Floyd, as well as for Bon Jovi on his 1995 These Days - Crossroads Tour in Australia and New Zealand.
-Miller however left the band at the end of the tour.
-With Quattro Formaggi, they released their first sound carrier in the form of a four-track EP in 1996, via Zoo Entertainment, and followed this up with their debut album, Our Little Visionary, which was only distributed in Japan, even though Dogstar already had a worldwide fanbase at the time.
-The band also performed at the Zee Cine Awards in India, the 1996 Zwemdokrock Festival in Lummen, Belgium, and the 1999 Glastonbury Festival in Pilton, Somerset, England.
+One year later, the band toured extensively throughout the U.S. and Asia, and opened for David Bowie at his 1995 Hollywood Palladium gig, where they covered a song by Pink Floyd, as well as for Bon Jovi on their 1995 These Days – Crossroads Tour in Australia and New Zealand.
+However, Miller left the band at the end of the tour.
+With Quattro Formaggi, they released their first disc, a four-track EP in 1996, via Zoo Entertainment, and followed this up with their debut album, Our Little Visionary, which was only distributed in Japan, even though Dogstar already had a worldwide fanbase at the time.
+The band also performed at the 1996 Zwemdokrock Festival in Lummen, Belgium, and the 1999 Glastonbury Festival in Pilton, Somerset, England.

 1999–2002: Happy Ending, breakup and post-Dogstar

 Although the band members had other work commitments, a second album, Happy Ending, followed in 1999, produced by Michael Vail Blum and Richie Zito.
 Domrose called the music on this record more "pop-aggressive" than the band's earlier work.
-Their last performance was in October 2002 in Japan, and the band broke up afterwards.
+Their last performance of their initial run was in October 2002 in Japan, and the band broke up afterwards.
 Domrose went on to perform as a solo artist, briefly played guitar with the band Berlin and is currently writing music for film and television.
 Reeves and Mailhouse later performed together in a band called "becky".